FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-perform-geo-located-queries.md

  * `georel=equals`: equality to a geometry.
  * `georel=disjoint`: not intersected with a geometry.

+The header `Fiware-Service: tourguide` must be added to every request, so that the proper tenant is specified.

  For example, to query for all the restaurants within 13 km of Vitoria-Gasteiz city center (identified by GPS coordinates `42.846718`, `-2.671635`)